 Louis Spohr

-Spohr self-portrait Louis Spohr (, 5 April 178422 October 1859), baptized Ludewig Spohr, later often in the modern German form of the name Ludwig, was a German composer, violinist and conductor.
 Highly regarded during his lifetime, Spohr composed ten symphonies, ten operas, eighteen violin concerti, four clarinet concerti, four oratorios, and various works for small ensemble, chamber music, and art songs.
 Spohr invented the violin chinrest and the orchestral rehearsal mark.
 His output spans the transition between Classical and Romantic music, but fell into obscurity following his death, when his music was rarely heard.
-The late 20th century saw a revival of interest in his oeuvre, especially in Europe.
+The late twentieth century saw a modest revival of interest in his oeuvre primarily in Europe, but his reputation has never been restored to that of his lifetime.
 Provided by Wikipedia

-Showing 1 - 9 results of 9 for search 'Spohr, Louis, 1784-1859', query time: 0.07s Refine Results
+Showing 1 - 9 results of 9 for search 'Spohr, Louis, 1784-1859', query time: 0.04s Refine Results

 1